 Jim from Hawaii dropped us an email with his solution for a bit more odor control.
 He sprinkles a light layer of baking soda in the tray just before pouring the crystals in.

 Jenn, one of our other long-time customers, suggests another way to control the odor from the “source.”
-When her cats have access to Vita-Greens that it most significantly reduces waste odor.
-Here’s the link to Vita Greens (Thanks Jenn)
+When her cats have access to greens to much on such as Vita-Greens it also significantly reduces waste odor.
+(Thanks Jenn)